circuitdao/docs/docs/technical-manual/collateral-vaults.md

 The app doesn't let borrowers decide how the repayment amount is split.
 If the repayment amount is not larger than the principal, then the entire amount is used to reduce the principal.
 Otherwise, accrued SFs are reduced as much as possible and the remaining repayment amount, if any, is applied against the principal.

-The amount of SFs being repaid, if not zero, must exceed the **Minimum Treasury Delta**.
+The amount of SFs being repaid, if not zero, must exceed the **Treasury Delta Minimum**.
 This prevents coin hogging attacks on both Treasury and collateral vault coins.

 The operation only succeeds if after the repayment the vault is sufficiently overcollateralised.
 The only situation in which this may not be the case is if the vault is liquidatable but liquidation has not been started yet.